Bali rice paddies

 LTE data is available in Bali and other major population centers with Telkomsel, XL Axiata and IM3, and is being rolled out increasingly widely.

 I decided to pick up a Telkomsel SIM in Bali, just to make sure I’d have coverage everywhere I went.
-While that didn’t prove to always be the case, I’m still happy to recommend it for most travelers.
+While that didn’t prove to always be the case, I’m still happy to recommend it for most travelers who really want a physical SIM card.

-How to Buy a Prepaid SIM Card in Bali
+How to Buy a Prepaid SIM Card in Indonesia

 The PraBayar Tourist scheme gets you 25 GB of data and 25 minutes of voice calling for 150,000 IDR, or about $10 USD, with a 30-day validity period.